LuckyServ/OpenMod/README.md

 - Melees will be found in the map (limit of 2).
 Tonfas and CS Knife are disabled.

+## Weapons

+#### SMG
+- SMG's damage dropoff has been increased, meaning the SMG does less damage based on distance.

+> The range modifier is now set to 0.80 instead of the vanilla value 0.84.

 ## Special Infected

 #### Spitter